 Shrimp Fried Rice is a mouthwatering way to satisfy your craving for Asian cuisine.
 Fewer calories, lower cost and so easy to make.
 Your whole family will love it

 It’s no secret that I love Asian cuisine, and I always have.
-I love the flavors, the variety, and the quality.
-It’s pretty consistent, no matter where you go.
-I can’t think of a single Asian restaurant where I haven’t liked things on the menu.
+I love the flavors, the variety, and the usually consistent quality.
 Until a few years ago, Asian restaurants added MSG in the food and you were hungry again about 30 minutes after a meal.
 Thankfully they no longer do that.
 Now, the only down side with Asian food from a restaurant is that many dishes are high in calories and sodium.
-But don’t get me wrong, it sure doesn’t stop me from eating it!

 A few years ago I decided to try my hand at making some of my favorite Asian dishes.
-I bought the pre-made sauces at the grocery store, but most are high in sodium.
+I bought the pre-made sauces at the grocery store, but most are still high in sodium.
 Besides, I never use the entire jar so it always eventually went to waste.
-Then, with the help of Pinterest, I discovered that most of the sauces are easy to make at home.
-Of course, some of the sauce ingredients are still items I have to buy at the store, but at least I can mix and match, and make a variety of recipes.
+Then, with the help of Pinterest, I discovered that most of the sauces are easy to make at home, using ingredients I usually have in my pantry.

 Shrimp Fried Rice is definitely part of my regular recipe rotation.
 But I do need to branch out and try it with other types of protein.

 - 1 pound large/jumbo shrimp, peeled and deveined (I use 26-30 count)

 - 1/2 cup yellow onion, diced